marios-code-path/demo-chat/chat-core/README.md

         }
     }

 Since it emitted a 'Key', an ordinary configuration would error at the sight of a different object.
-Afterall, Key doesnt have the 'dest','from' or 'timestamp' fields.
+After all, Key doesn't have the 'dest','from' or 'timestamp' fields.
 We need to deserialize step by step  until we have enough object state to return.

 Deserializers.kt: